stahta01/cmoc/doc/cmoc-manual.markdown

 address of $C000, while mapping the writable global variables at a RAM address like $3800.

-This is achieved by using the four `#pragma` directives that appear in this example:
+This is achieved by using the `--org` and `--data` command-line options.

-    #pragma org $C000
-    #pragma data $3800
+If the following program is in prog.c:

     int f() { return 42; }